kreativ-anders/kirby-feedback-button/README.md

 There are tons of tools out there that provide real-time chat functionality or immediately forward messages to your Slack channel.

 >But why using a third-party service in the beginning?
->The easiest way to create a bond with your customers/visitors is to provide a link to your desired communication platform somewhere on your page!
-I do not want to check on another platform what´s going on.
+>The easiest way to create a bond with your customers/visitors is to provide a link to your desired communication platforms somewhere on your page!

 ### Why asking for feedback anyway?
-Just because you think that might be good does not mean your customers think the same.
+Just because you think that might be good, it does not mean your customers think the same.

 ## Installation:
 1. Download the latest release.